lundegaard/redux-tools/docs/packages/actions.md

 ### makePayloadActionCreator()

 Creates a new unary action creator which will use the argument as the payload.
+Also reexported as `makeSimpleActionCreator` for backwards compatibility.

 **Arguments**